NoahW314/MathPractice/README.md

 # Adding new subjects and problems

+To facilitate testing of new subjects and problems, I put lines in *question.js* and *processing.js* that allow you to set which topic, QuestionSet, and QuestionClass is chosen.
+I marked these with "//TODO: Unhack" markers.

 ## Adding a new subject

  1. Create a new file in the *subjects* folder.
 The file should be named after the subject.